 Like their Oregon counterparts, participants in Guanajuato also complete their degree with a comprehensive capstone project that demonstrates mastery of key managerial concepts.
 As they do in Oregon, projects represent the diverse interests of program participants.
 Topics for capstones in Guanajuato have included a feasibility study for raising fish commercially, the possibility of establishing a center for early childhood education, a study of teaching effectiveness in a medical school, an analysis of project management, and surveys of IT practices in public agencies.

 Candidates need three years of managerial experience or of service to UG to qualify for the program.
 In addition, applicants need to have a minimum TOEFL score of 540 (207 or 76) on an international TOEFL exam.
 Official scores are required by SOU Admissions within six months of the initiation of a cohort.
-This program handbook and course calendar have been established for the 9th cohort.

 Download this dual degree application to apply for admission to SOU and UG.
 Download and complete the MiM program application available here.
 (Note: Both forms are "fillable," but you must print them out once you have completed them -- they cannot be saved to your computer.)
 In addition to these applications, candidates need to download this evaluation form and ask three individuals familiar with their professional work to complete it on their behalf.
 In addition to application materials, interviews are scheduled periodically to allow program representatives to assess candidates' oral proficiency in English and compatibility with the program.